christorreed/ReeditShipManagement/README.Changelog.md

 * Added type to Init naming of railguns (eg `Shipname.Railgun.Zako`) like PDCs, torpedoes.
 * Added type to Init naming of epsteins (eg `Shipname.Epstein.Tachi`).
 * Add type names to weapons at init now enabled by default
+* Added some categorisation, such as `ShipName.Power.Battery` or `ShipName.Power.Reactor.MCRN`

 #### One Touch Airlock Improvements